BaihaiAI/IDP/docs/compile-deploy-from-source.md

 title: Compile And Deploy IDP From Source
 ---

-# Compile And Deploy IDP From Source
+# Compile and Deploy IDP From Source

 ## System Requirements

-You will need Git, Rustup, Python 3, the Node.js active LTS (v16.17.0), yarn, and npm (v8+).
-You may need to make `python3`(v3.8+) the default if Python 2.7 is default for your OS.
-Also, if you don't have anything named `python` on your machine and only have python3, you will need something like `python-is-python3`
+You will need Git, Rustup, Python 3(v3.8+), the Node.js active LTS (v16.17.0), yarn, and npm (v8+).

 ### Linux additional build dependencies

-If you are using Ubuntu/Debian, additionally install:
+If you are using Ubuntu/Debian, please additionally install:

 ```shell
 > apt install build-essential python3-dev python3-pip openssl git libgit2-dev
 ```
-If you are using Fedora/Centos, additionally install:
+If you are using Fedora/Centos, please additionally install:

 ```shell
 > dnf install base-devel python3-devel python3-pip openssl-devel git libgit2-devel